GENERAL INFORMATION LETTER –

-*Until your child feels comfortable in this new environment, please try and fetch him/her at the same time every day.
-As the school day is structured around a specific routine, the learners will adjust a lot faster if they know exactly what to expect from all of us.
+*Until your child feels comfortable in this new environment, please try to fetch him/her at the same time every day.
+As our school day is structured around a specific routine, the learners will adjust a lot faster if they know exactly what to expect from all of us.

-*And MOST IMPORTANTLY, say goodbye in a loving way and make this parting as short as possible.
+*And MOST IMPORTANTLY, lovingly say goodbye and make this parting as short as possible.
 Assure your child that the teacher will look after him/her and that he/she is going to enjoy playing with new friends and toys.

 Our door is always open.
 Please feel free to discuss anything with us.
-We, as the principals of Farmyard, as well as the teachers, have the training and experience necessary to give you sound advice.
+We, as the principals of Little Farmyard, as well as the teachers, have the training and experience necessary to give you sound advice.